Heineken N.V.: Heineken Experience

 The Heineken Experience is a museum about Heineken Pilsener and the Heineken brewery, based in the original brewery in Amsterdam.
 The original building was built in 1867, and was in use as a brewery until 1988.
 In 1991, when part of the establishment was torn down, the Heineken Reception and Information Centre (Heineken ontvangst- en informatiecentrum) was opened in the remaining building.
 In 2001 the name was changed to Heineken Experience.

 The museum features "rides", interactive exhibits, and two bars.
 It also gives an insight into the company's history and brewing processes through the years.
-Visitors receive one small tasting glass and two full-sized glasses of Heineken beer to drink at the end of the tour, both paid for by the 21 euro entry fee.
+Visitors receive one small tasting glass and two full-sized glasses of Heineken beer to drink at the end of the tour, both paid for by the €21 entry fee.

 Controversies

 Possible ties to the slave plantations

 On 15 February 1864, Gerard Adriaan Heineken bought De Hooiberg (the Haystack) brewery in Amsterdam.
 It remains unclear whether the funds for the purchase of the Haystack came from his father, a cheese trader, or his mother, whose estate included proceeds from her previous husband's family's historical investments in West Indies slave plantations.

 In a letter to his mother 18 June 1863, Gerard discussed the potential Haystack purchase and his plans for the future.
 Gerard's mother, Anna Geertruida van de Paauw, came to own shares in slave plantations in Berbice (modern day Guyana) and Suriname through her first marriage in 1829 to Pieter Jacob Schumacher van Oudorp (1804–1833) who died in 1833.
 The Schumacher family owned several plantations in Berbice and Suriname, according to records held at the UK's National Archive.
 After Pieter Schumacher died, Anna was remarried to Cornelis Heineken and had four children, one of which was Gerard Heineken.
 Anna died in 1881.